alexgl-github/alexgl-github.github.io/_posts/2021-04-16-Dense_layer.md

 {% endhighlight %}

-As one can see, forward path output of the C++ implementation matches the Python code.
+As one can verify, forward path output of the C++ implementation matches the Python code.
 Also, gradients and Dense layer weights after backpropagation match in Python and C++ code.